okorach/sonar-tools/sonar-issues-sync.md

 # <a name="sonar-issues-sync"></a>sonar-issues-sync

-`sonar-issues-sync` synchronizes issues changelog between branches, projects with a SonarQube platform or across different SonarQube instances
+`sonar-issues-sync` synchronizes issues changelog between branches, projects within a same SonarQube instance or across different SonarQube instances

 ## Requirements and Installation